You can find pirated copies of books and ebooks online in a few seconds, but do you think about the security of free PDF ebooks?

 As far as books are concerned, though, the easiest, safest, and most cost-effective way to read a book is to go to a library or buy it.

-If you want a bargain, go to a secondhand bookstore.
+If you’re looking for a bargain, visit a secondhand bookstore.

 Project Gutenberg offers thousands of free and legal ebooks.

-But for some, good old-fashioned thieving is always better.
+But for some, the good old-fashioned idea that everything should be free is always better.

 Related Reading: Amazon Can Penalize Authors Because Of Ebook Piracy